Morningstar Review 2023: Key Features, Tools, PROs and CONs

 • Fees & Expenses: Compare your expense ratio to similarly weighted hypothetical portfolios.

-• Stock Stats: Assigns important ratios to your portfolio holdings, including P/E, P/B, ROA, and more.
+• Stock Stats: Assign important ratios to your portfolio holdings, including P/E, P/B, ROA, and more.

 • Stock Style Diversification: See your portfolio diversification across Morningstar’s Style Box.